 Before joining Landmark, Tom was Special Adviser to Rt Hon.
 Kenneth Clarke QC MP in the Cabinet Office, covering a wide-ranging home affairs and security brief, and previously worked as a Parliamentary Assistant to Rt Hon.
 Ben Gummer MP.
 Tom graduated from Corpus Christi College, Cambridge, with a first class degree in History and a Masters in the History and Philosophy of Science.
 He was graded outstanding on the BPTC, winning the University of Law’s prize for the highest mark in the opinion-writing exam.
-At university, Tom also won a full blue for cycling, was the national student time trial championship over 25 miles, twice silver medallist over 10 miles and varsity champion both on road and off-road.
+At university, Tom also won a full blue for cycling, was the national student time trial championship over 25 miles, twice silver medalist over 10 miles and varsity champion both on road and off-road.

 Tom’s property practice is wide-ranging.
 He is regularly instructed in matters ranging from multitrack and fast track trials and complex service charge and s.168 hearings in the First Tier Tribunal, through to possession hearings, strikeout and summary judgment hearings, and relief from sanction hearings.
 Recent appearances have included the following: